 What are the best FPS games on PS5?
-Well, why don't you tell us?
-In this evolving list, it's down to the Push Square community to decide PlayStation 5's top shooters.
+Well, what do you think?
+In this evolving list, it's down to you and the Push Square community to decide PlayStation 5's top shooters.

 There's a wide range of experiences to be had, from the true-to-life realism of Hell Let Loose to the bombastic lunacy of Far Cry 6.
 Many FPS titles blend the genre with others; for example, games like Destiny 2 and Borderlands 3 combine the action with RPG elements.
 While most shooters are aimed at a mature audience by their very nature, there's a lot of variety within that.

 On PS5, there are already plenty of options for those who enjoy wielding heavy weaponry and unloading lead into bad guys.
 The following list represents the best FPS games on PS5, but it's not up to us — the running order is entirely decided by you.
 By rating any FPS titles on the console, you'll be having a direct impact on this page.
 Use the search bar below to find a game, then leave a rating to influence this list.

 A game will need at least 50 ratings in order to show up in this article.
 Reckon an important FPS game is missing from the list?
 Make sure to rate it, and once it has enough, it'll take its rightful place among the rest.

 - Best Co-Op Games on PS5

 - Best Online Multiplayer Games on PS5

 - Best Local Multiplayer Games on PS5

 - Best RPGs on PS5